petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 ## Build a docker image and setup Helm chart to run the content initialization container

-1. Navigate to **content-init** folder in the **root** folder of the **Fabmedical** project and build the content initialization docker image using the following command.
+1. In the same Terminal, run the following commands to navigate to **content-init** folder and build the content initialization docker image.

     ```
-    cd content-init
+    cd ../../content-init
     docker image build -t content-init .
     ```

-2. Create a folder named **helm** in the **k8s** folder which is located in the **deploy** folder.
+2. Run the following commands to create a folder named **helm** in the **k8s** folder.

     ```
-    cd deploy/k8s
+    cd ../deploy/k8s
     mkdir helm
     cd helm
     ```

-2. Navigate to the **helm** folder and create scaffolded helm charts for the content initialization project with the following command.
+2. Run the following commands to navigate to the **helm** folder and create scaffolded helm charts for the content initialization project.

     ```
     cd helm
     helm create content-init
     ```

-3. In the same terminal navigate to the **content-init** folder and open the scaffolded `values` yaml file, with the following command.
+3. In the same Terminal, run the following commands to navigate to the **content-init** folder and open the scaffolded `values` yaml file.

     ```
     cd  content-init